Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/soobin.md

 The method you used to calculate positive vs. negative reviews for each TED talk was clever!

 -- Hi Seth!
 Thanks a lot for your comments.
 And sorry for bothering you with my Korean comments.
 I left it in Korean thinking that I will revise it later, and I forget.

+## Camryn's Notes

+1. You have a great level of exploration and analysis within your notebook.
+I think your findings are really fascinating.
+In addition, I really like your comments throughout your notebook, they make it easy to follow what is going on.

+2. I think what you have is great, but it could be beneficial to add some more comments and summary towards the end of your notebook regarding results and what they mean.
+I also think you should add some more graphs to your notebook for visualizations!

+3. Your way of calculating and classifying reviews was very advanced and I definitely learned something from your work with the all of the numbers in your analysis.